 INSI Safety Code

-The International News Safety Institute is dedicated to the right of all journalists to exercise their profession free from persecution, physical attack and other dangers to life and limb.
-While recognising that some conditions under which journalists and media staff work can never be completely safe and secure, INSI will strive for the elimination of unnecessary risk, in peace and in war.
-It will draw on the expertise of its members and supporting organisations to lobby on behalf of working journalists everywhere who embrace the INSI Code of Practice and confront physical or psychological barriers to the free and independent gathering and dissemination of news.
+While recognising that the conditions under which journalists and media staff work can never be completely safe, INSI strives for the elimination of unnecessary risk, in peace and conflict.
+It draws on the expertise of its members to lobby on behalf of journalists everywhere who are confronting physical and psychological barriers to the free and independent gathering and dissemination of news.

 The INSI Safety Code

-The preservation of life and safety is paramount.
-Staff and freelancers equally should be made aware that unwarranted risks in pursuit of a story are unacceptable and strongly discouraged.
-News organisations are urged to consider safety first, before competitive advantage, for journalists in hostile environments.
+The preservation of life is paramount.
+Staff and freelancers should be made aware that taking unwarranted risks in pursuit of a story is unacceptable.
+News organisations should consider safety before competitive advantage for journalists in hostile environments.

-Assignments to war and other danger zones must be voluntary and only involve experienced news gatherers and those under their direct supervision.
+Assignments to hostile environments, both at home and abroad, should be voluntary, involve experienced news gatherers and be undertaken only after a robust risk assessment has been carried out.
 No career should suffer as a result of refusing a dangerous assignment.
-Editors at base or journalists in the field may decide to terminate a dangerous assignment after proper consultation with one another.
+Editors in the newsroom or journalists in the field may terminate a dangerous assignment, after consultation when possible.

 Journalists are neutral observers.
 No member of the media should carry a firearm in the course of their work.

 Journalists may face specific safety concerns based on their gender, religion, ethnicity and sexual orientation, and employers should take appropriate measures to mitigate these concerns.

 Journalists should never share sensitive information on personal or professional social media channels and should avoid posting any content that may put themselves or their colleagues at risk.